Brian Wilson: Popular music and record production

-Popular music, industry practices, and record production

-Wilson is widely regarded as one of the most innovative and important songwriters of the late 20th century.
-(Note: Author Steven Hyden writes that his "influence is so vast and all-encompassing" that summarizing it is "like trying to explain the impact of water or oxygen".)
-Many of his peers considered him to be one of the most significant artists in popular music.
-Fellow composers who have acknowledged his advancements include Leonard Bernstein, Philip Glass, Gustavo Dudamel, and Burt Bacharach, the latter of whom praised Wilson as "one of the greatest innovators" in music history.
-In discussing Wilson's harmonic ingenuity, musicologist Philip Lambert states in 2016 that his harmonic approach demonstrated an exceptional mastery, leaving a lasting imprint on popular music since.

 The level of creative control that Wilson had asserted over his own record output was unprecedented in the music industry, leading him to become the first pop artist credited for writing, arranging, producing, and performing his own material.
 Wilson's autonomy encompassed control over recording studios and personnel, including engineers and the typically intrusive A&R representative.
 According to biographer James Murphy, Wilson's singular artistic freedom was pivotal in reshaping both the landscape of popular music and the music industry's perception of artistic control.
 In addition to being one of the first music producer auteurs, Wilson helped popularize the idea of the recording studio as a compositional tool, and he was the first rock producer to use the studio in this fashion.
-Granata writes that Wilson "redefined" the role of the producer.
-Peter Doggett identifies Wilson as the quintessential figure of an era marked by "some of the most notorious pop battles" between "idealistic musicians" and the executives funding their ambitious projects.
+Granata writes that Wilson "redefined" the role of the producer, and Peter Doggett identifies Wilson as the quintessential figure of an era marked by "some of the most notorious pop battles" between "idealistic musicians" and the executives funding their ambitious projects.
 (Note: Brian's brother Carl remarked, "Record companies were used to having absolute control over their artists. [...]
 But what could they say?
 Brian made good records.")